Capture emails and attachments

 Check account match, product lines, quantities and exceptions.

-Decide which customers should move from email to app or web ordering.
+Decide which customers must move from email to app or web ordering.

 Bring inbox examples, attachments and the cleanup work your team does today.